eduardocleal/nuvem-logistics/README.md

 ## Authors

-This analysis was developed solely by Eduardo Leal(mailto:eduardo.leal@aya.yale.edu).
+This analysis was developed solely by [Eduardo Leal](mailto:eduardo.leal@aya.yale.edu).